Two films to be produced by Adam Carolla & Nathan Adams

 $2,500 - Meet the Meme Gods at a private event in New York City

-$5,000 - Tickets to the premier or a watch party in Los Angeles, California for both Meme Gods and When We Went MAD! with various celebrities, cast, and crew.
+$5,000 - Tickets to the premiere in Los Angeles, California for both Meme Gods and When We Went MAD! with various celebrities, cast, and crew.
 Investors that invest $5,000 will also be able to choose one of the following:

 ** From 100% of earned adjusted gross proceeds.
 After 100% of the adjusted gross proceeds have been used to pay early bird investors and additional investors 120% and 115% of their initial investments, respectively, then 50% of any remaining adjusted gross proceeds will be used to pay early bird investors up to a 155% total return on their investment, and the additional investors will receive distributions up to a total return of 150% on their investment.